Juanma24-/LoRaSens/Upload_MachineDeepsleep/Readme.md

 the device is in deepsleep mode, saving power.
 When the device awakes, it measures the Pysense sensors and sends the data via LoRaWAN.

-This loop can only be broken when the Pysense button is pressed or if the OTA procedure is called.
+This loop can only be broken when the Expansion Board button is pressed or if the OTA procedure is called.
 If the button is pressed, the device enables Wi-Fi and Telnet and FTP servers and its filesystem can be modified remotely.
 If 4F is sent via Downlink message, the OTA procedure is enabled.
 The device connects to